Andrey-Volkovitskiy/python-django-developer-project-52/README.md

 **This is the final training project of "Python Developer" specialization.**

-*Django / DRF web app that helps office workers manage tasks* Django web application for practicing CRUD operations and user permissions with ClassBasedViews, Models, and high test coverage.
-Extended with REST API.
-Locilized
+*Django / DRF web app that helps office workers manage tasks*

 Deployed at: https://task-man.up.railway.app/